lukasztecza/lightApp/README.md

     }
 }
 ```
-- wrap in `@` to inject other class to your class constructor
+- wrap injection in `@` to inject other class to your class constructor
-- wrap in `%` to inject parameter specified in `src/Config/parameters.json` or `src/Config/settings.json`
+- wrap injection in `%` to inject parameter specified in `src/Config/parameters.json` or `src/Config/settings.json`
 - create `/src/Controller/MyController.php` with the following content:
 ```php
 <?php